playgameservices/play-games-plugin-for-unity/README.md

 on).
 Be particularly careful when entering your package name and your certificate fingerprints, since mistakes on those screens can be difficult to recover from.

+If you intend to use real-time or turn-based multiplayer in your game, remember to activate those features in the Google Play Developer Console when creating your application instances.

 Please note the following pieces of information when creating your client IDs, as they will be necessary later: